A multicultural gathering sharing ideas in a circle

 A more thorough explanation and application can be found in a book written by one of AA’s founding members, Twelve Steps and Twelve Traditions.
 AA also has additional literature and resources that delve into other major concepts of the program and provide guidance on specific applications.

-Key Literature and Resources of the Program
+Essential AA Literature and Resources

 The practices of AA remain strong today, as many of its teachings are well-documented in key literature and resources of the program.
 Alcoholics Anonymous, also known as “The Big Book,” is one of the core components, as it provides background on AA, stories of how the first members got sober, and information on how to seek recovery.
 The basic text has helped many people recover from alcohol use disorder (AUD) since the first edition was published in 1939.